rpmcguire18/test-rory/README.md

 ## One last note:

 **Please** contact us with any questions.
-We'd like to talk with you throughout the process so we can assess your communication skills as well ;) Our emails are matt@anchour.com and seth@anchour.com.
+We'd like to talk with you throughout the process so we can assess your communication skills as well.
+Our emails are matt@anchour.com and seth@anchour.com.